 Seeking Compensation After a Wrongful Death

 A Fort Lauderdale wrongful death is a tort violation, meaning that the survivors can seek compensation for a range of damages.
-This can be resolved through either a wrongful death lawsuit or a wrongful death claim if both parties want to work towards a settlement agreement without involving the Florida courts.
-There are a number of people who may be eligible for compensation depending on their relationship and reliance on the deceased.
+This can be resolved through a wrongful death lawsuit or a wrongful death claim if both parties want to work towards a settlement agreement without involving the Florida courts.
+Several people may be eligible for compensation depending on their relationship and reliance on the deceased.
 The best way to determine who can be involved in the wrongful death lawsuit is to speak with a Fort Lauderdale wrongful death lawyer.
-Once you are connected with a wrongful death lawyer, you will be able to determine who can move forward with the case and to what capacity.
+Once you are connected with a wrongful death lawyer, you will determine who can move forward with the case and to what capacity.

-A wrongful death lawyer is highly skilled at identifying the many damages that a Fort Lauderdale wrongful death will cause, including both economic and non-economic impacts of the loss.
-The economic damages in a wrongful death case include things like the cost of medical care for the victim before their death and the many different financial contributions that the deceased made for the family.
-This includes things like their financial support through work, pension and retirement funds that the survivors will miss out on in the future, and more.
+A wrongful death lawyer is highly skilled at identifying the many damages that a Fort Lauderdale wrongful death will cause, including the economic and non-economic impacts of the loss.
+The economic damages in a wrongful death case include the cost of medical care for the victim before their death and the many different financial contributions that the deceased made for the family.
+This includes financial support through work, pension and retirement funds that the survivors will miss out on in the future, and more.
 These damages depend on the specific relationship with the deceased, all of which a Fort Lauderdale wrongful death lawyer will help you understand.

 In addition to the economic damages, there are non-economic effects — these effects do not have measurable dollar values associated with them.
 They include things like the emotional turmoil that a survivor must endure after losing a loved one, loss of consortium, and much more.
 Your Fort Lauderdale attorney will go through each of these intangible impacts and determine an appropriate dollar value to compensate you and your family for this tragic loss.